nielsbasjes/dsmr-tools/README.md

     ${RUNDIR}/bin/minifi.sh start

-This script will effectively make MiNiFi read the 'immutable' stuff from the SD card and write the fast changing stuff to the ramdisk.
+This script will effectively make MiNiFi read the 'immutable' stuff from the SD card and read/write the fast changing stuff to the ramdisk.

-# LICENSE
+# LICENSE: Apache 2.0

    Copyright 2019 Niels Basjes